saimaar/React-Fundamentals/README.md

 **So what is actually happenning?**
 - The `<div>Hello</div>` under the hood transpiles to Javascript like this:
 - const reactElement = React.createElement('div', null, 'Hello')
+- It is taking it three parameters
+1. The HTML element
-- It is taking it three arguments and null is where the attribute goes for the html
+2. Null is where the attribute (className etc) goes for the html.
+3. Child

 ## Difference between a Component and an Element
  - A component is bascially a function that returns an element